Money in the Bank (2014): Preliminary matches

 The actual pay-per-view opened with The Usos defending the WWE Tag Team Championship against The Wyatt Family's Luke Harper and Erick Rowan.
 In the end, Jimmy and Jey executed a double Superplex on Rowan.
 Jey performed a Samoan Splash on Rowan, which was followed by Jimmy performing a Samoan Splash on Rowan to retain the titles.

 Next, Paige defended the WWE Divas Championship against Naomi.
 The match ended when Paige executed a RamPaige on Naomi to retain the title.

 After that, Damien Sandow took on Adam Rose.
 Rose performed a Party Foul on Sandow to win the match.

-The next match was the WWE World Heavyweight Championship contract Money in the Bank ladder match involving Kofi Kingston, Jack Swagger, Rob Van Dam, Dolph Ziggler, Dean Ambrose and Seth Rollins.
+The next match was the Money in the Bank ladder match for a WWE World Heavyweight Championship match contract, involving Kofi Kingston, Jack Swagger, Rob Van Dam, Dolph Ziggler, Dean Ambrose and Seth Rollins.
 During the match, Ambrose pushed a ladder, causing Kingston to fall off the top rope onto Swagger, Ziggler and Van Dam.
 Van Dam executed a Rolling Thunder Senton on Rollins, who was lay on a ladder wedged in the ring corner.
 Swagger performed a Powerbomb off a ladder on Van Dam, which was followed by Ambrose performing a Suplex off the ladder on Rollins.
 Ambrose injured his shoulder, leading to him being taken backstage by medical personnel.
 Kingston performed a Back Body Drop on Rollins atop a ladder, causing Rollins to fall onto another ladder bridged between the ladder and the ropes.
 Ziggler executed a Zig Zag onto a ladder on Kingston.
 Ziggler attempted to retrieve the briefcase but Rollins hit Ziggler with a chair.
 Rollins attempted to retrieve the briefcase but Ambrose came back out and hit Rollins with the chair.
 Ambrose attempted to retrieve the briefcase but Kane came down to the ring and executed a Chokeslam and a Tombstone Piledriver on Ambrose.
 Rollins retrieved the briefcase to win the match.

 Next, Gold and Stardust faced Ryback and Curtis Axel.
 In the end, Stardust pinned Ryback with a roll-up to win the match.

 After that, Rusev wrestled Big E. Rusev forced Big E to submit to The Accolade to win the match.

 In the penultimate match, Summer Rae faced Layla with Fandango as the special guest referee.
 Layla performed a Roundhouse Kick on Rae to win the match.